 Whether considering scheduling software or mobile robot software, make sure that it’s compatible with existing equipment.
 If there is other software in the lab, such as LIMS from another vendor, make sure that they’re compatible as well.
 Consider life science software that can integrate with as many different instruments as possible from different manufacturers.
 By installing software that works with a PCR robot, a more general microplate manipulation or other instruments and devices, there won’t be a need to replace existing instruments.

-Life Science Software: Security
+Lab Automation Software: Security

 Choosing software with proper security features will ensure that the lab’s data remains secure.
 Check the encryption standard used by the software and the permission levels available.
 If your lab is regulated, make sure that the software satisfies the 21 CFR Part 11 compliance and other regulatory requirements.
 For mobile robot and automation software, make sure it has multi-factor authentication.

-Ownership Costs Including Maintenance
+Lab Automation Software Ownership Costs Including Maintenance

-The cost of life science lab software ownership includes training modules, upgrades, maintenance costs, and technical support.
+The cost of life science lab automation software ownership includes training modules, upgrades, maintenance costs, and technical support.

 Obtain a detailed breakdown of the vendor’s cost and ask about additional charges if there may be a need to customize or scale up in the future.
 Before finalizing a choice, check the service contract in detail and pay attention to the renewal terms, conditions, cancellation terms, warranty, and other information.